mdmueller3/PhotoMap/README.md

 ### A couple notes

 - The canvas size of the photomap DOES NOT scale the SVG map, but will instead cut it off if the canvas is too small.
-In order to prevent this, use map.scale(multiplier)
+In order to prevent this, either increase the size of the canvas or scale the map.
 ```
+// Option 1 - Increase canvas size
+map.setSize(1500, 1500);
+// Option 2 - Scale the SVG map
 map.scale(0.5);
 ```

 - The variable at the end of the constructor (in this case "norway") is simply the variable used in your SVG file.
-If you don't know the name of the variable and you're too afraid to look, using the name of the file (no extension & lowercase) is a safe bet.
+If you don't know the name of the variable and you don't want to look, using the name of the file (no extension & lowercase) is a safe bet.
 Here's Australia.

 ```
 var map = photomap("mapHolder", 1000, 1000, australia);